 One also does not necessarily have to wait a long time to wait for their vehicles to be fully charged.

 5. Financing for electric vehicles is no different to your usual car loan

 Last but not least, securing financing is a crucial step to getting a new vehicle.
 It is a common misconception that getting a loan for an electric vehicle is more arduous as compared with one for a normal car - but that is not true today.

 In fact, you can apply for a DBS Car Loan online through your digibank and/or MyInfo.
-Read here to find out more about our car loans.
+Read here to find out more about Singapore's first green car loan.